This post was last updated on 6/13/2019

-If you care about your SEO and user experience, then every time you change an URL, you need to perform a 301 redirect from the old one to the new one.
+If you care about SEO and user experience, then, when changing an URL, depending on the case, you should perform a 301 redirect from the old one to the new one.

 The Redirection plugin is very simple to use.
 It also has several other features, such as keeping track of any possible 404 errors on your website.

 10. Broken Link Checker

-Again, if you care about your SEO and User Experience, you need to check for any broken links as well.
+Again, if you care about SEO and user experience, you need to check for any broken links as well.

 Here are some main features offered by this plugin: